garagehive/garagehive.github.io/docs/garagehive-create-a-jobsheet.md

    ![](media/garagehive-create-a-jobsheet10.gif)

-6. Open the Jobsheet to delete, and at the top of the jobsheet, you'll see an icon to delete a jobsheet; click on it, choose **Yes** on the pop-up, and choose the reason for deleting the Jobsheet.
+6. Open the Jobsheet to delete, and at the top of the Jobsheet, you'll see an icon to delete a Jobsheet; click on it, choose **Yes** on the pop-up, and choose the reason for deleting the Jobsheet.

    ![](media/garagehive-create-a-jobsheet11.gif)